19th Book Prize Call for Submissions

 College Station, TX 77843-4214

-The past year’s award was given to Mark Greif for his book The Age of the Crisis of Man: Thought and Fiction in America, 1933-1973, published by the Princeton University Press in 2015.
+The most recent award was given to Mark Greif for his book The Age of the Crisis of Man: Thought and Fiction in America, 1933-1973, published by the Princeton University Press in 2015.
 Greif is associate professor of literary studies at The New School.

 About the Susanne M. Glasscock Humanities Book Prize for Interdisciplinary Scholarship